-- o Life threatening - o Caused by Salmonella Typhi - o Transmitted by contaminated food or water - o More common in areas with low sanitary standards
+- Life threatening

+- Caused by Salmonella Typhi

+- Transmitted by contaminated food or water

+- More common in areas with low sanitary standards

-Caroline Schönning, Swedish Institute for Infectious Disease Control (SMI), Sweden
+Caroline Schönning, Swedish Institute for Communicable Disease Control, Solna, Sweden

 There are many different kinds of Salmonella bacteria.
 The Salmonella serotype Typhimurium and Salmonella serotype Enteridis are the most common in the United States.
 Most persons infected with Salmonella develop diarrhea, fever, and abdominal cramps 12 to 72 hours after infection.
 The illness usually lasts four to seven days, and most persons recover without treatment.
 However, in some persons, the diarrhea may be so severe that the patient needs to be hospitalized.
 In these patients, the Salmonella infection may spread from the intestines to the blood stream, and then to other body sites and can cause death unless the person is treated promptly with antibiotics.
 The elderly, infants, and those with impaired immune systems are more likely to have a severe illness.
 Salmonella live in the intestinal tracts of humans and other animals, including birds.
-Salmonella are usually transmitted to humans by eating foods contaminated foods are often of animal origin, such as beef, poultry, milk, or eggs, but any food, including vegetables, may become contaminated.
+Salmonella are usually transmitted to humans by eating foods contaminated with animal feces.
+Contaminated foods usually look and smell normal.
+Contaminated foods are often of animal origin, such as beef, poultry, milk, or eggs, but any food, including vegetables, may become contaminated.
 Thorough cooking kills Salmonella.
 Food may also become contaminated by the hands of an infected food handler who did not wash hands with soap after using the bathroom.